jvahrenhold97/MMTSCNet/README.md

 Your data itself should follow the structure proposed by the [dataset](https://doi.pangaea.de/10.1594/PANGAEA.942856) to initially train and test the model on, separating properties in filenames with "_".<br>
 <br>

 **DISCLAIMER:** Full-waveform data is fully optional.
-It can enhance the models classification accuracy but is not recommended and the software will automatically detect FWF data if it is present.<br>
+It can enhance the models classification accuracy but is not required and the software will automatically detect FWF data if it is present.<br>
 <br>

 ```bash